 STEP 4: Select dates, guest numbers and times

 Discuss and confirm dates that your group wants to kayak for, Factor in travel times to Wangaratta and work out if a night before or after is required and then select your prefered time for your kayak trip start.
 Confirm guest numbers with your group.

 Email River Tribe Adventures at firstname.lastname@example.org with the above informatin and requirements.
 River Tribe will confirm receipt and provide a cost and payment details.
 Your booking will be held as a provisional booking for 5 days whilst payment is made.
 Upon payment your booking is then confirmed and confirmation email is sent.

 Build your own adventure

 If it is not on the menu don't worry.
 If you wish to build an experience and discuss options please email email@example.com or call Keith on 0457 902 966.
 Keith can talk to you about local rivers, waterways, equipment, food and transportation options.
-Having lived, experienced and adventuring about in the North East for over 15 years River Tribe can help you to build an adventure to suit your needs.
+River Tribe have lived, experienced and adventured about in the North East for over 18 years, they can help you to build an adventure to suit your needs.